S'pore's judicial and legal services to be separated in proposed structural changes

 Changes have also been proposed for the Legal Service, which will be overseen by a reconstituted Legal Service Commission (LSC) headed by the Attorney-General.

-The proposed changes will be made through the Constitution of the Republic of Singapore (Amendment) Bill and the Judicial Service (Miscellaneous Amendments) Bill, which were tabled in Parliament on Monday (Oct 4).
+The proposed changes will be made through the Constitution of the Republic of Singapore (Amendment) Bill and the Judicial Service (Miscellaneous Amendments) Bill, which were tabled in Parliament yesterday.

 If the Bills are passed, about 220 who are currently holding judicial posts - assistant registrars in the Supreme Court and district judges and magistrates in the State Courts and Family Justice Courts - will be transferred to the new Judicial Service as judicial service officers.

-"These structural changes aim to put both services on a better footing for the future, by allowing them to reap the benefits of greater specialisation," the Law Ministry said in a statement on Monday.
+"These structural changes aim to put both services on a better footing for the future, by allowing them to reap the benefits of greater specialisation," the Ministry of Law said in a statement.

 "With greater flexibility to adapt their personnel management frameworks to their respective needs and circumstances, the two services will be better positioned to meet the growing demands of an increasingly complex and rapidly evolving legal landscape."